This hooded cowl scarf was so fun and easy to make. I love knitting in the round and somehow it seems so much easier.

 Now you're ready to go.

-If you'd like to download this knitting pattern PDF please click here.
+If you'd like to download this knitting pattern please click here.

 Knitting Skills: Circular knitting, knit, cast on, bind off